ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 #### Retrieve pull secret from Red Hat sites
 Retrieve the [OpenShift Pull Secret](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned) and place in a file on the Bastion Server.
 Default location is `~/.pull-secret`

 #### Let OpenShift finish the installation:
 Once you power on the machines it should take about 20 mins for your cluster to become active.
 To debug see **Debugging the OCP installation dance** below.

 - power on all the VMs in the VAPP.

-Alternatively:
-- change terraform template to power on the VMs: run `sed -i "s/false/true/" main.tf`
+- cd to authentication directory:
-- To power on the VMs run `terraform apply --auto-approve`
+   `cd <clusternameDir>/auth`
-- cd to authentication directory: `cd <clusternameDir>/auth` This directory contains both the cluster config and the kubeadmin password for UI login
+    This directory contains both the cluster config and the kubeadmin password for UI login
 - export KUBECONFIG= clusternameDir/auth/kubeconfig